null138/source-engine-css-enhancer/README.md

 **It designed to be fully safe and VAC‑friendly.
 It does not inject into the game process, does not write to or patch game memory, and does not modify the game executable.
 It only uses features available to ordinary players and operates by reading and editing text files the game already produces or consumes (for example logs and config files).**

+***If you have any suggestions or ideas for new features, feel free to contact me.
+You can reach me via my Steam profile.***

 # Ready features

 ***[ZE] Map action Countdown HUD***: